Nishitetsu 9000 series: 3-car sets

 The three-car sets are formed as follows with one motored ("M") car and two non-powered trailer ("T") cars.

 The motored car has two single-arm pantographs.

 Interior

 Passenger accommodation consists of longitudinal bench seating with a seat width of 470 mm per person.
 LED lighting is used in the interiors, and two 17-inch LCD passenger information screens are provided above each of the doorways with information provided in four different languages (Japanese, English, Korean, and Chinese).

 History

 Details of the new trains were officially announced in February 2016.
 The first two trains (one three-car and one two-car set) entered revenue service on 20 March 2017.

+In 2019 a three-car set and a pair of two-car sets were delivered.